KaushikDas01/Notepad_Using_JAVA/README.md

 # Notepad_Using_JAVA

+**OPEN .EXE FILE TO LAUNCH THE CODE**

-This is a sample project of java.
+This is a sample project of java, which shows how a notepad actually work.